 Now let’s talk about lists.
 Lists are perfect for grocery shopping and people to invite to a party.
 But lists aren’t effective for much else…

 In the morning, I write a project or priority on each note, and then I put a time estimate of how long it will take beneath it.
 This way I can, with a quick review, see everything that needs to get done, and reorder the post-its in the best order.

 What about apps for to-do lists?
 These can be inefficient.
-Your screen nothing but distractions.
+Your screen is nothing but distractions.
 With post-its on your desk, you should be able to look away from all of these distractions.

-Bonus: If your boss walks in the room and asks you to do something new, you can gesture towards your desk and have a honest conversation about what you are already doing, and what projects you can ignore.
+Bonus: If your boss walks in the room and asks you to do something new, you can gesture towards your desk and have an honest conversation about what you are already doing, and what projects you can ignore.

 3) Take Notes: The soft-cover notebook is an underrated solution to keeping ideas and notes.

 I know that everyone has their preference for how and where they take notes.
 I’ve tried everything since I joined the rap game, and this is what I’ve seen:

 - iPad – Scribbling notes and ideas on an iPad can take too long.
 It’s cool, very cool.
 But it can take too long.
 Too many taps and swipes.